 Each of these sports is highly complex when it comes to skill, strategy, and fitness needed to be successful.
-So, let’s go in-depth and compare basketball and soccer to see which one requires more skill.
+And I would argue that soccer is harder than basketball.
+But, let’s go in-depth and compare basketball and soccer to see which one requires more skill.

 Is Soccer More Physically Demanding Than Basketball?

 Skill is the most important part of being a successful athlete.
 But, your level of physical fitness is what gives you an edge over an opponent as you near the end of a match or game.
 So, let’s talk about how soccer and basketball compare with regard to physical demand on your body.